conduktor/conduktor-docs/docs/platform/reference/resource-reference/console.md

 **When `spec.type` is `KafkaConnectAlert`**
 - `spec.metric` must be `FailedTaskCount`
-- `spec.connectName` must be a valid KafkaConnect Cluster associated to this `meta.cluster` Kafka Cluster
+- `spec.connectName` must be a valid KafkaConnect Cluster associated to this `spec.cluster` Kafka Cluster
 - `spec.connectorName` must be a Kafka Connect Connector that the owner can access

 **When `spec.type` is `ConsumerGroupAlert`**